cryptpad/sdkjs/Readme.md

 [![License](https://img.shields.io/badge/License-GNU%20AGPL%20V3-green.svg?style=flat)](http://www.gnu.org/licenses/agpl-3.0.ru.html)

+## Modifications by CryptPad

+This is a modified version of the OnlyOffice SDK.
+These modifications are made to replace OnlyOffice's server with the real time collaboration of CryptPad.
+See the branches with the `cp*` prefix for the mofifications we made.

 ## Sdkjs

 JavaScript SDK which is a part of [ONLYOFFICE Document Server][2].
 Contains API for all the included components client-side interaction.